freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-073.md

 ## Description
 <section id='description'>

-Changing the `bottom-margin` to `5px` looks great.
-However, now the space between the `Cinaommon Roll` menu item and the second `hr` element does not match the space between the top `hr` element and the `Coffees` heading.

-Add some more space by creating a class named `bottom-line` using `25px` for the `margin-top` property.
+Using the same style selector in the previous step, make the font size of the items and prices by using a value of `18px`.

 </section>